 Gigi Luk's research on the cognitive consequences of bilingualism extends across the lifespan.
 These cognitive consequences include literacy acquisition in children and executive functions in young and older adults.
 The main research finding is that bilingualism, as a language experience, results in some cognitive advantages and linguistic limitations at different developmental stages.
 She investigates bilingual consequences using both behavioral and neuroimaging techniques.

 Dr. Luk obtained her Ph.
 D. in Cognitive Psychology from York University in Toronto, Canada.
 She then completed a postdoctoral fellowship at the Rotman Research Institute at the Baycrest Center in Toronto.
-She has joined the Harvard Graduate School of Education in 2011.
+She joined the Harvard Graduate School of Education in 2011.

 For more information about ongoing projects, please visit Brain.Experience.Education Lab.